Gerald Finley was named an Honorary Director of the Art Song Foundation of Canada in 2015.

 Gerald has made award-winning CDs and DVDs with major labels.
 His recent awards include a 2012 Grammy for Best Opera Recording (Doctor Atomic from the Met) and an unprecedented three Best Solo Vocal Recording awards at the Classic FM Gramophone Awards: in 2011 for Britten Songs, in 2009 for Schumann’s Heine settings, and in 2008 for Songs by Samuel Barber (all three on Hyperion).
 He was honoured at the 2009 Opera News Awards for distinguished achievement.

 Gerald began singing as a chorister in Ottawa, Canada, and completed his musical studies in the UK at the Royal College of Music, King’s College Cambridge, and the National Opera Studio with the support of the Friends of Covent Garden, the Worshipful Company of Musicians, the Keith B. Poole Scholarship, and the Countess of Munster Musical Trust.
 He was also a winner of Glyndebourne’s John Christie Award.
 In 2014, Gerald was appointed an Officer of the Order of Canada.
+In the Queen’s Birthday Honours list for 2017, Gerald was named a Commander of the Order of the British Empire.
 He is a Visiting Professor and Fellow of the Royal College of Music.